OpenGeoHub/spatial-prediction-eml/docs/multiscale-models.md

 # Multi-scale spatial prediction models

 ::: {.rmdnote}
 You are reading the work-in-progress Spatial and spatiotemporal interpolation using Ensemble Machine Learning.
-This chapter is currently currently draft version, a peer-review publication is pending.
+This chapter is currently draft version, a peer-review publication is pending.
 You can find the polished first edition at <https://opengeohub.github.io/spatial-prediction-eml/>.
 :::